 Wrong Track: The bulb cannot light until the energy is carried to it.

 Wrong Track: The charges travel from the battery to bulb, and light it when they get there.

 Right Lines: The circuit starts working as soon as you throw the switch.
-The charges start moving everywhere and electrical working lights the bulb.
+The charged particles start moving everywhere and electrical working lights the bulb.

 Thinking about the learning